Tag: college

 4. Avoid career traps.
 You know how one of your parents, or an aunt or uncle is trapped in their cubicle job?
 That’s going to be you.
 If you’re in the USA, you’re supposed to get a career job right out of college with a big company whose CEO has never heard of you.
 Or, you can run the other way into the arms of a small company who will watch you grow and help you achieve your ultimate goals.
 This is starting to sound like advice for myself…

 5. READ A BOOK because now you have time!
 Were you supposed to read Lord of the Flies by William Golding in high school but used spark notes instead?
 Read it now.
-Have you read all the Harry Potter and Lord of the Rings books?
-No?
-The f*ck?!
+Or read something super fun.

 6. Learn more Spanish.
 Sorry, that one’s for me.
 But if you don’t know any Spanish and you live in the United States, you better hit up duolingo right now.
 I’m sure you already know 30 Spanish words, but learn 30 more.
 Take your new knowledge across the border.
 If you’re fluent in Spanish, learn Mandarin Chinese.
 If you’re fluent in Mandarin as well, you’re cooler than the rest of us so stop reading advice blogs.